Consensys/doc.goquorum/docs/Tutorials/Creating-A-Network-From-Scratch.md

     '70399c3d1654c959a02b73acbdd4770109e39573a27a9b52bd391e5f79b91a42d8f2b9e982959402a97d2cbcb5656d778ba8661ec97909abc72e7bb04392ebd8'
     ```

 1. Create a file called `static-nodes.json` and edit it to match this [example](permissioned-nodes.md).
-Your file should contain a single line for your node with your enode's id and the ports you are going to use for devp2p and raft.
+Your file should contain a single line for your node with your enode's id and the ports you are going to use for devp2p and Raft.
 Ensure that this file is in your nodes data directory

     ```bash
      vim static-nodes.json